 Many of you know us through local and national media.
-Our work regularly appears in local press and occasionally in the New York Times, Wall Street Journal, USA Today, and Time Magazine.
+Our work regularly appears in local press and occasionally national media such as the New York Times, Wall Street Journal, USA Today, and Newsweek Magazine.
 Less visible are the many peer reviewed professional publications that reflect the academic contributions of staff and faculty of the Center, listed at the end of this report.
 The Center remains committed to continued self-assessment and improvement, and we look to your guidance for shaping the future development of the Center.